 Are you Competitive for Orthopaedic Surgery?

 To ensure the highest chance of Matching, you want as many interviews as possible.
-When I applied, the magic number of interviews ensuring 90% or higher chance of Matching was 12-14.
+The magic number of interviews ensuring 90% or higher chance of Matching is between 12-14.
 This means interviews you actually go on and subsequently rank.
 Not just interview offers.
-I personally went on 11 interviews and ranked all of them.
-Less competitive specialties may be different, but for Ortho I honestly think you should rank all your interviews to give yourself the best odds.
-Unless there’s a program you despised so much that you’d rather not be an Orthopaedic Surgeon than train there…rank everywhere you interview.

 So how do you get to that threshold number of interviews?